larrylawl/larrylawl.github.io/_pages/quotes.md

   - /quotes.html
 ---

 Collection of quotes from others I found inspiring.
-P.S.
 I find it interesting how I have so many quotes on work and so little on life.
 I should work on life more!

 ## Life